Overwriting source/hello.cpp

 Basic C++

 I am using Jupyter notebook to write this blog post, as it allows me to keep the text, code and commands in one place, and compile it to this HTML page using Quarto.
-I use the following IPython magic commands to write files and execute shell commands:
+I developing in a Linux environment using Windows Subsystem for Linux (WSL)1.
+Note that some commands may be specific to Linux environment, and may need to be adapted for other environments.

 1 For details on WSL: https://learn.microsoft.com/en-us/windows/wsl

-<iostream>2 from the standard template library (STL).
-It gives us the definition ofstd::coutwhich I use print to the CLI, andstd::endlwhich I use to print a newline character.stdhere refers to a namespace, which is a container that collects names of variables, classes, functions, etc., that are defined within it. - Line 3: I define a function called
+I am including the header <iostream>2 from the C++ standard library.
+It gives my program the definition of std::cout which I use print to the CLI, and std::endl which I use to print a newline character. std here refers to a namespace, which is a container that collects names of variables, classes, functions, etc., that are defined within it.

 2 For details on <iostream>: https://en.cppreference.com/w/cpp/header/iostream.html